sajalbaral/odin-recipes/README.md

 # odin-recipes

-A basic recipe website using html.
+A basic recipe website using html for the odin project.

 This project will help me demonstrate the follow HTML skills:
 1. Use of proper HTML tags